ibrahim-biner/CafeAnalytics/README.md

 - **Tracking IDs**: Every detected customer is assigned a unique ID.
 - **State Labels**: The display will show whether a customer is "Walking" or currently at a specific table (e.g., "ID:5 | Table-2").
-- **Occupancy Counter**: A summary panel at the top displays real-time customer counts and table occupancy ratios (e.g., Occupied Tables: 3/6).
+- **Occupancy Counter**: A summary panel at the top displays real-time customer counts and table occupancy ratios (Occupied Tables: 3/6).

 ### Phase 3: Reviewing Generated Intelligence